Flo (group)

+Flo (commonly stylised in all uppercase) are a British girl group formed and signed with Island Records.
+The London-based group is composed of three members: Jorja Douglas, Stella Quaresma, and Renée Downer.
+The trio gained prominence for their debut song "Cardboard Box" (2022) after achieving viral popularity throughout social media, and received a silver certification by the British Phonographic Industry (BPI).

+The song preceded the release of the group's debut extended play (EP), The Lead (2022), and was met with positive reception despite failing to chart.
+Flo later surprise-released their second EP titled 3 of Us (2023), while performing their first concert tour.
+The group released their debut studio album Access All Areas (2024), which spawned a collaboration with American rapper GloRilla for "In My Bag".
+The album peaked at number three on the UK Albums Chart and saw moderate success on the Billboard 200.
+It also received a nomination for Best Progressive R&B Album at the 68th Annual Grammy Awards.

+Flo are a recipient of several accolades, including the annual survey BBC Sound of... and the Brit Award for Rising Star.
+They were also nominated for Best Group and Best New Artist at the 23rd BET Awards.

 Members

-Stella Quaresma was born in Kingston upon Thames, and at four weeks old, she moved to Mozambique.
+Stella Quaresma was born 27 November 2001 in Kingston upon Thames, and at four weeks old, she moved to Mozambique.
 She moved back to the British countryside at the age of five, before returning to London, where she began attending the Sylvia Young Theatre School, where she met bandmate Renée Downer.
 Quaresma was a year above Downer.
 She grew up listening to African musical artists and her mother later introduced her to Etta James and British artists like Amy Winehouse.
 Prior to being in the group, she worked as a waitress.

-Jorja Douglas was born in Eastern Germany, before moving to Hertfordshire at eight months old.
+Jorja Douglas was born 2 January 2002 in Eastern Germany, before moving to Hertfordshire at eight months old.
 She grew up listening to R&B music introduced to her by her mother.
 She is the daughter of former sprinter Stephi Douglas, and in 2017, she competed in and won the second series of the CBBC competition series Got What It Takes?.
 Prior to being in the group, Douglas worked for an accountancy firm.

-Renée Downer was born and raised in North London.
+Julian "Renée" Downer was born 23 September 2002 and raised in North London.
 She attended the Sylvia Young Theatre School, where she met bandmate Stella Quaresma, who was a year above Downer.
 She grew up listening to R&B, house and church gospel.
-Prior to being in the group, she worked in H&M on Regent Street.
+Prior to being in the group, she worked at H&M on Regent Street.